dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 To resolve the errors impacting the container app, you'll create the following services and connect them to your app:

 * [Azure Storage Account](/azure/storage/common/storage-account-overview): Handles storing data for the Data Protection Services.
 Provides a centralized location to store key data as the app scales.
 Storage accounts can also be used to hold documents, queue data, file shares, and almost any type of blob data.
-* [Azure KeyVault](/azure/key-vault/general/basic-concepts): This service will be used to store secrets for your app, and be used to help manage encryption concerns for the Data Protection Services.
+* [Azure KeyVault](/azure/key-vault/general/basic-concepts): This service stores secrets for your app, and is used to help manage encryption concerns for the Data Protection Services.

 #### Create the storage account service